Intro

-Back in 2022, we covered how to log database query information using the pg_stat_statements extension for Postgres. https://andyatkinson.com/blog/2022/10/07/pgsqlphriday-2-truths-lie
+Back in 2022, we covered how to log database query generation information from a web app using pg_stat_statements for Postgres. https://andyatkinson.com/blog/2022/10/07/pgsqlphriday-2-truths-lie

-How can we make these more useful?
+How can we make these even more useful?

 What’s the mechanism to generate these annotations?